-SEBI has tried to ensure this, by making it mandatory for all Real advisors to Register under the SEBI Investment Advisor Regulation 2013, and further mandated that no individual or corporate can use the word like advisor, consultant, Planner, etc. if they are not registered with SEBI.
+SEBI has tried to ensure this, by making it mandatory for all Real advisors to Register under the SEBI Investment Advisor Regulation 2013, and further mandated that no individual or corporate can use the words- advisor, consultant, Planner, etc. if they are not registered with SEBI.

 Still, you need to be cautious as many still do not agree with the regulations and try to dodge the Financial Regulator.

-With technological advancement and multiple communication channels, many of the financial planners nowadays offer online financial planning, and you also get in touch with them virtually only, so you have to be sure whom you are dealing with, rather than falling for their profile you see online there are ways to select the Right Online Financial Planner for you too.
+With technological advancement and multiple communication channels, many financial planners nowadays offer online financial planning, and you also get in touch with them virtually only, so you have to be sure whom you are dealing with, rather than falling for the profile you see online there are ways to select the Right Online Financial Planner for you too.

 List of Questions to ask, before selecting your Personal Financial Planner: